kleinSinus/fun-with-solvers/README.md

 # Fun With Solvers
-Starting with a Sudoku solver I try to implement solvers for commonly known riddles
+Starting with a Sudoku solver I try to implement solvers for commonly known riddles.
+Since I pretty much like clicky-shiny-fancy stuff all this shall be hosted in some UI.

 ## Solvers I plan on including here
 - Sudoku